aztec-eagle/r-basics/README.md

 ```

-# 2. Data Visualization with ggplot2
+## 2. Data Visualization with ggplot2
-Histograms
+- Histograms

-Histograms visualize the distribution of numeric variables.
+  - Histograms visualize the distribution of numeric variables.
 Here's an example plotting displ (engine displacement) from the mpg dataset:
+  - Why this is helpful: Zero values can skew the results and create misleading visualizations.
+By excluding zero values, you ensure the true distribution of non-zero data is accurately represented.

 ```
 ggplot(mpg, aes(x = displ)) +
   geom_histogram(col = "red", fill = "green") +
   ggtitle("MPG Histogram")

 ```

-Handling Distribution Issues: Removing Zero Values
+- Handling Distribution Issues: Removing Zero Values

-When creating histograms or boxplots for numeric data, it’s important to account for values like zero that can distort the distribution.
+  - When creating histograms or boxplots for numeric data, it’s important to account for values like zero that can distort the distribution.
 In this example, we filter out zero values from the aroma column in the coffee_ratings dataset.

 ```
 hist(coffee_ratings$aroma[coffee_ratings$aroma > 0]) #zeros can cause distribution issues
 boxplot(coffee_ratings$aroma[coffee_ratings$aroma > 0]) #zeros can cause distribution issues

-    #Why this is helpful: Zero values can skew the results and create misleading visualizations.
-By excluding zero values, you ensure the true distribution of non-zero data is accurately represented.
 ```
 Bar Plots